DNNCommunity/DNNDocs/content/administrators/configuring-your-site/change-primary-site-alias/index.md

-    If you want the site to have no primary alias, edit the current primary alias and click/tap Unassign Primary.
+    If you want the site to have no primary alias, edit the current primary alias and click/tap **Unassign Primary**.